plammens/python-introduction/Preliminaries/Python as a programming language/Python files/task.md

 ## Running a Python file from the terminal

-To run a program written in such a file, we can invoke the Python interpreter from the terminal and give it the file path as an argument:
+To run a program written in a Python file, we can invoke the Python interpreter from the terminal and give it the file path as an argument:
 ```bash
 python main.py